rd--/stsc3/md/stsc3.md

 There are two interpreters.

 One is a simple implementation of the Simple Object Model.
+It reads the location of class library files from the environment variable `SOM_CLASS_PATH`.
 ~~~~
 $ stsc3 repl som
 > TestHarness new run: #('TestHarness.som')